tommccallum/best_practices/competitive_programming.md

 - use algorithm transforms to shorten typing required.
 - if problem talks about modulo, then make all calculations modulo
 - unroll some loops to be faster may be necessary
+- Global variables are used because in the C standard they are required to be zero initialised.

+_“If an object that has static storage duration is not initialized explicitly, it is initialized implicitly as if every member that has arithmetic type were assigned 0 and every member that has pointer type were assigned a null pointer constant.”_

+- Large arrays tend to be put as Global variables as otherwise they can sometimes fall foul of a local stack limit.
+- Global Variables are also allocated at the time the program is loaded all in one go rather than in small chunks.
+Anything that might call malloc will slow down the application, so a one time allocation is better.

 # Common C++ hacks to try and squeeze a little extra speed